TreyShepard/thrones_bot/README.md

 ## Next Steps

 - Add commands to `commands/`
-- Add logic to `events/` for onboarding and reactions
+- Add logic to `events/` for onboarding and reactions to discord activity
 - Store static clan info in `data/`

 ## License